SFPC/sfpc.github.io/codeecologies.md

 [Cori Kresge](http://www.cornfielddance.org/about/collaborators/view/Cori-Kresge/) is a NYC based dancer, collaborator, writer, and teacher.
 Kresge graduated from SUNY Purchase with a BFA in dance and the Dean's Award.
 In 2016 Kresge staged Cunningham's Field Dances, an improvisational score, on students of CNDC, Angers, France.
 She has also been a member of José Navas/Compagnie Flak, and Stephen Petronio Company.
 Kresge currently collaborates and performs with various artists including Rashaun Mitchell+Silas Riener, Liz Magic Laser, Rebecca Lazier and more.

-### How can I participate?

-Free event.
-Registration is full with a [waitlist](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164), Limited seating

-If you'd like to volunteer on 12/14 or 12/15, we are looking for help with note-taking, installation and facilitation.
-Please contact Sonia Boller at (soniaboller@gmail.com)

 ### Is the event accessible?

 We will provide Real Time Captioning and support participants disability and access based on needs.
 If you have any access needs, please describe on the registration form.

-If you want to participate remotely via shared documents, chat channel and video, please contact the organizers via Nabil Hassein at (nabil.hassein@gmail.com)

 ### Suggested readings